Entity schemas

 cook_temp = Column(name="cook_temp", type=BenchlingFieldType.INTEGER, required=False)

-cook_time = Column(name="cook_time", type=BenchlingFieldType.INTEGER, required=False)
+cook_time = Column(name="cook_time", type=BenchlingFieldType.INTEGER, required=False, unit_name"second")

 toppings = Column(name="toppings", type=BenchlingFieldType.DROPDOWN, required=False, dropdown=Toppings)